dadi/queue/readme.md

 ## Sending messages

-In most cases, the easiest way to send message to the queue is to use **@dadi/queue-wrapper** from within your app.
+In most cases, the easiest way to send a message to the queue is to use [@dadi/queue-wrapper](https://github.com/dadi/queue-wrapper) from within your app.

 See the following related projects for other ways to interact with the queue: